OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 The most basic policy assumes:

 - All resources are hosted by the same domain of the document.
 - There are no inlines or evals for scripts and style resources.

 > `Content-Security-Policy: default-src 'self';`

-To tighten further, one can do the following:
+To tighten further, one can apply the following:

 > `Content-Security-Policy: default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';`